 -Martin McKay, Chief Technical Officer & Data Security Officer, Texthelp

-Over 1200 people share their experience of local maternity services across Hampshire and the Isle of Wight (including Southampton and Portsmouth)
+Over 1200 women share their experience of local maternity services across Hampshire and the Isle of Wight (including Southampton and Portsmouth)

-More than 1200 people have shared their experience of the maternity system covering Southampton, Hampshire, Isle of Wight and Portsmouth.
+More than 1200 women and their birthing partners have shared their experience of the maternity system across Southampton, Hampshire, Isle of Wight and Portsmouth.